October 21, 2024

 From AI to FinOps, our team's collective brainpower fuels this blog.

-The annual cost of cybercrime will exceed $10.5 trillion USD by 2025.
+How is AI used for cybersecurity?
+AI cybersecurity solutions are being developed rapidly as the annual cost of cybercrime will exceed $10.5 trillion by 2025.
 This figure has increased by 7 trillion over the last decade, demonstrating the dire state of global cybersecurity today.

 Each year, teams of cyber criminals find new technologies to leverage, new strategies to employ, and new vulnerabilities to break into enterprise systems and breach sensitive data.
 Each breach could include millions of records, with some industries costing as much as $429 per record, totaling hundreds of millions of dollars in lost value.